 How to Reduce Phosphates in a Saltwater Aquarium

 Phosphates are inorganic salts of orthophosphoric acids that are obtained from natural minerals.
-They are often used as fertilizers in agriculture.
+These salts often used as fertilizers in agriculture.
 Phosphates are stable chemical compounds of phosphorus.
-Phosphorus is very useful for all living organisms; it participates in cellular metabolism and serves as a source of energy.
+Phosphorus is beneficial for all living organisms; it participates in cellular metabolism and serves as a source of energy.

 Phosphates, as well as nitrates, are very actively absorbed by living plants.
-The problem is that they are loved not only by plants, but also by algae.
+The problem is that they are loved not only by plants but also by algae.
 And if there are a lot of phosphates, plants stop coping with them and algae take over.
-The water and walls turn green, the oxygen level drops and this indirectly affects the health of the fish.
-And as we know, algae are sometimes very difficult to fight.
+The water and walls turn green, the oxygen level drops, and this indirectly affects the fish’s health.
+And as we know, algae are sometimes tough to fight.
 Therefore, it is better to keep the norms of phosphates within acceptable limits – close to zero.

 Fortunately, there are several effective measures to keep the concentration of phosphate within acceptable limits.
-In this article, we will consider methods for monitoring the level of phosphates, as well as acceptable values for the aquarium concentration of phosphate.
+In this article, we will consider methods for monitoring the phosphate level and fair values for the aquarium concentration of phosphate.

-Phosphates are important nutrients for plants and animals.
+Phosphates are essential nutrients for plants and animals.
 They are necessary for all organisms, so they are usually considered safe and allowed for food and feed use.

-In aquariums, there is no such flowering, but high levels of phosphates can stop the growth of plants and lead to an increase in the number of algae.
+In aquariums, there is no such flowering, but high levels of phosphates can stop plants’ growth and lead to an increase in the number of algae.
 Algae not only spoil the appearance but also release toxic substances into the water; for example, in the case of blue-green algae (cyanobacteria).
 Therefore, it is necessary to avoid elevated levels of phosphates in the aquarium.

 Besides, in a marine aquarium with corals, phosphates inhibit (slow down, suppress) calcification.